 The Holy Spirit is equal with the Father and the Son as God.
 The Holy Spirit is present in the world to make us aware of our need for Jesus Christ.
-The Spirit lives in every believer from the moment of salvation and provides the Christian with an understanding of spiritual truth and guidance in doing what is right.
+The Spirit lives in every believer from the moment of salvation and provides the Christian an understanding of spiritual truth and guidance in doing what is right.
 The Holy Spirit’s presence assures us of our relationship with Christ.
-The Spirit guides believers into all truth and convicts people of their sin.
+The Spirit guides believers into all truth and convicts people of their sins.
 The Spirit comforts us, gives us spiritual gifts, and helps us become more like Christ.

-God exists as one being in three persons: the Father, the Son and the Holy Spirit.
+God exists as one being in three persons: the Father, the Son, and the Holy Spirit.
 Although each member of the Trinity serves different functions, they each possess equal power and authority.